 7th January 2019

-Dreaming of a Powerful Shower?
-Is your bath taking aeons to fill up? – Then you need to know how to increase your water pressure with a booster pump set-up.
+Is your water pressure low, with a slow flow rate?
+Dreaming of a powerful shower?
+Is your bath taking aeons to fill up?
+Then you need to know how to increase water pressure with a booster pump set-up.

 The flow rate at which water is delivered depends on two factors: